 In the case of Reed-Solomon codes, availability is provided if $n \ge k$, which requires that TH > k.
 We fix TH = k + a, which means that in the moment of minimum availability, i.e. in the moment of maximum risk, the system can still support a more losses.
-In the case of Hierarchical Codes, there is no a fixed threshold that guarantees availability.
+In the case of Hierarchical Codes, there is no fixed threshold that guarantees availability.
 As shown in Fig. 4, the minimum number of online fragments that provides availability depends on the particular losses that occur in the system and varies, in the case of Fig. 4(a), from 64 to about 96.
-To be comparable with Reed-Solomon codes, our approach is the following: whenever a loss occurs we recompute the probabilities P(failure|l), which indicate what is the probability of failure if other l losses occur, taking into account the specific losses that already occurred.
-If we want that, in the moment of maximum risk, the system can still support other a losses, we apply the following rule: a repair is performed whenever P(failure|a) > 0.
+To be comparable with Reed-Solomon codes, our approach is the following: whenever a loss occurs we recompute the probabilities P(failure|l), which indicate the probability of failure if additional l losses would occur, taking into account the specific losses that already have occurred.
+If we want that, in the moment of maximum risk, the system can still support additional a losses, we apply the following rule: a repair is performed whenever P(failure|a) > 0.

-Two notable facts are that (i) the repair policy, in the case of Hierarchical Codes, needs to keep a bigger number of available blocks and tends to perform more repairs; (ii) the guarantees in terms of availability in the case of Hierarchical Codes are stronger: for Reed-Solomon codes, in the moment of maximum risk, if other a losses occur, the object is certainly unavailable, while in Hierarchical Codes, the object is unavailable with a probability that can be very small.
+Two notable facts are that (i) the repair policy for Hierarchical Codes needs to maintain a larger number of available blocks and tends to perform more repairs; (ii) the guarantees in terms of availability in the case of Hierarchical Codes are stronger: for Reed-Solomon codes, at the moment of maximum risk, if additional a losses would occur, the object will be unavailable with probability 1, while in Hierarchical Codes, the object will be unavailable with a probability that can be much smaller than 1.